naijacoderorg/lectures/lectures2024/day5/index2.md

 Afternoon - Data Science Part 1
 ---------

+Data science is a growing field that combines mathematics, statistics, and computer science to extract meaningful insights from data.
+By analyzing and interpreting large amounts of information, data scientists can uncover patterns, make predictions, and help solve complex problems.
+In this introduction to data science, you will learn how to use Python to analyze real-world data.

+#### Learning Objectives
+By the end of today's session, you will have learned:
+- To ask good questions about your data in preparation for analysis,
+- To install and import a python library,
+- To read data into python from a url,
+- To identify the level of observation of a dataset,
+- To explore a pandas dataframe by applying attributes and methods on it.

 ### Applied Data Science: Tackling Climate Change

 Lecture from Alida on applying data analytics and computer science to tackling climate change.

-### What is a Python Library?
+### Python Libraries

 A Python library is a collection of functions and methods that allows you to perform specific tasks without having to write the code yourself from scratch.
 Libraries are designed to be reusable, saving development time and effort by providing pre-written solutions to common programming challenges.

-### Popular Python Libraries

 Python has a vast ecosystem of libraries covering various domains.
-Some popular libraries include:
+Three of the most popular libraries for data science projects are:

 - **Pandas**: Data analysis library that provides high-performance data structures and tools for manipulating structured data.
 - **NumPy**: Numerical computing library for handling large arrays and matrices of numeric data.
 - **Matplotlib**: 2D plotting library for creating static, animated, and interactive visualizations.
-- **Requests**: HTTP library for making HTTP requests and interacting with web APIs.
-- **Django**: Web framework for building web applications using the model-template-views (MTV) architectural pattern.
-- **Flask**: Lightweight web framework for building web applications with a flexible and modular structure.
-- **TensorFlow** and **PyTorch**: Libraries for machine learning and deep learning, providing tools for building and training neural networks.
-- **NLTK (Natural Language Toolkit)**: Library for natural language processing (NLP) tasks such as tokenization, stemming, tagging, parsing, and more.

-**We will mainly use `pandas` for our data science work, so let us learn how to install and import it into Python.**
+You can learn about other popular python packages and their uses [here](https://www.geeksforgeeks.org/python-libraries-to-know/).

 #### 1. Installing Libraries